 - 1. Select "1" of system No. switch.

-- 2. Set the MODE SELECT switch to the EDIT
+- 2. Set the MODE SELECT switch to the EDIT.

 - 3. Depress PRM function key.

-- 4. Depress RESET key
+- 4. Depress RESET key.

-- 5. Load the NC tape via tape reader
+- 5. Load the NC tape via tape reader.

 - 6. Depress VER key.

-Tape starts, and the contents of tape and the contents of setting/parameter are verified.
-"VER" blinks on the CRT.
-If disagreement with the tape data is detected, "INPUT ERROR" blinks on the CRT.
+Tape starts, and the contents of tape and the contentns of setting/parameter are verified.
+"VER" is flickerlingly displayed.
+If disagreement with the tape data is detected, "INPUT ERROR" is flickeringly displayed.